google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-offline-web-app/step-3.markdown

 with service worker.

-We are now going to remove all offline support and you are going to learn how to use Service Worker offline by adding it back into this application.
+We are now going to remove all offline support and you are going to learn how to use service worker offline by adding it back into this application.